 Good Score:

-The ideal ratio can vary depending on the industry and the company’s growth stage.
-Here’s a general guideline:
+The ideal debt-to-equity ratio often depends on the industry and where the company is in its growth cycle.
+As a general rule:

 Financial Efficiency KPIs